mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 1. asks travel personality quiz questions as shown in [this flowchart](http://www.nomadwallet.com/afford-travel-quiz-personality/)

 as a [Cycle.js](https://cycle.js.org/) application.
-Here are the [demo](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-01-personality-quiz) at Stackbliz and [complete code](../examples/tutorials/01_personality_quiz) in github from the previous post.
+Here are the [demo](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-01-personality-quiz) at Stackbliz and [complete code](../examples/tutorials/01_personality_quiz) in GitHub from the previous post.

 **IMPORTANT!!** The main package we use in the demo and in this post, [cycle-robot-drivers/run](../run), only works on Chrome browsers  (>= 65.0.3325.181) for now.